 The Maze paid off well for Allied Artists, mainly because they got their product to market fast, while the 3-D craze was still hot.
 Too many 3-D titles produced just a year later, including AA’s Dragonfly Squadron, were produced in depth but ended up being distributed in flat 2-D only.

 The KL Studio Classics Blu-ray of The Maze is one of the best 3-D discs yet, mainly because the film’s visuals are so well designed by William Cameron Menzies.
 Shot after shot is like a living 3-D pop-up book.
 Although a minor movie, the spatial illusion is rock solid.
 Many shots have the ‘organic’ look lacking in movies where the 3-D has been created in post production.
 Objects and people have a rounded appearance, and wider shots have the feeling of a depth continuum, not a stack of planes.

 The image is a beauty.
-Rather than having to work with mismatched or poorly stored film elements, the 3-D Film Archive for once had materials in excellent condition.
+Rather than having to work with mismatched or poorly stored film elements, the 3-D Film Archive for once was given materials in excellent condition.
 They also worked in conjunction with Paramount Pictures and The Film Foundation in a cooperative deal perhaps aided by Martin Scorsese.
 Thad Komorowski performed the visual cleanup, while the 3-D restoration was entrusted to the Archive’s Greg Kintz, whose experience enables him to quickly solve the strangest optical problems.
-We’re told that AA’s camera department’s 3-D rig had some alignment issues, and that Kintz digitally fixed and finessed various mismatches that might cause eyestrain.
+We’re told that AA’s 3-D rig had some alignment issues; Kintz digitally fixed these and finessed other mismatches that might cause eyestrain.
 This means that the 3-D Blu-ray technology gives the viewer a better 3-D experience than was had in original theatrical presentations.
 Kintz even discovered that the ‘eyes’ for the film’s Intermission card had been swapped, and fixed that as well.

 A big surprise is a brief interview with actress Veronica Hurst, who communicates affection for her Hollywood debut even if she has only very generalized memories of the experience.
 Loaned out to Allied Artists, Ms. Hurst filmed two pictures in quick succession.
 On a break in the filming, she traveled to San Francisco to visit relatives of her boyfriend William Sylvester, the future star of 2001: A Space Odyssey.